redpen-cc/redpen-doc/source/configuration.rst

 The RedPen configuration file contains a "validators" section for registering Validators.
 RedPen will apply each validator specified in this section to the to the input document.

-The following is a sample validators section.
+The following is a sample "validators" section.

 .. code-block:: xml